Who Is At-Fault in a Rideshare Accident?

 Uber, Lyft, and other rideshare companies make it easy and affordable for Californians to obtain the transportation they need.
 However, with millions choosing this mode of transportation every year, more and more people are becoming involved in rideshare accidents.
 In fact, a 2018 study concluded that traffic fatalities have increased 2 to 4% each year since ridesharing services have been widely available to the public.

-If you have been injured in one of these accidents, a Bakersfield car accident attorney can help you determine who is responsible for your injuries so that you can recover the compensation you deserve.
+When you incur an injury in these type of accidents, a Bakersfield car accident attorney can help you determine who is responsible for your injuries so that you can recover the compensation you deserve.

 Determining Fault in a Rideshare Accident